-- When installing the server into a rack, the rack mount option and rack rail option are required. - Before you perform this procedure, review the Rack warnings and cautions. - T-25 Torx screwdriver-This tool is required if the shipping screws located on the rack mount brackets need to be loosened or tightened.
+- The server has the rack enablement option and rack rail option installed. - Before you perform this procedure, review the Rack warnings and cautions. - T-25 Torx screwdriver-This tool is required if the shipping screws located on the rack mount brackets need to be loosened or tightened.